dankaiser1808/Zettelkasten/Inbox/1745951920-systems-manager.md

   Lock or enable changes in specific time windows.

 - Maintenance Windows:
-  Define winddows where updates should be applied to minimize user effected during the maintenance window.
+  Define windows where updates should be applied to minimize user effected during the maintenance window.

 ### Node Management